-- Red pollen stains can also be blotted with 99% Isopropyl Alcohol (available from a pharmacist or hardware store).
-This may also work on carpets and other non-washable fibers.
+- Red pollen stains can also be blotted with 99% isopropyl alcohol (available from a pharmacist or hardware store).

 - Another alternative is to lay the garment in direct sunlight.
 This works as a natural bleach to remove any staining.

 - To prevent stains, cut off the anthers, which hold the pollen, as soon as the flower opens.

 - Another quick fix is to spray a small amount of hair spray on the anthers.
 This will hold the pollen in place and avoid it from brushing onto other surfaces.
 This should only be used in arrangements that will only be used for a short time (such as a corsage or wedding bouquet) as it will shorten the life of the flowers.